davidwhogg/Platypus/notes/lab_book.md

 Entry titles should be the date the post is *written*, not the date of execution of the work it describes.

+## 2016-01-12
+- DWH spoke to DFM yesterday about clustering methods.
+DFM strongly advised k-means.
+- DWH implemented k-means and it really looks like it is going to work.
+- DWH tentatively added DFM to the author list.

 ## 2016-01-11
 - DWH found abundance-space structure on 2016-01-09 at the Cocoa Beach *APOGEE* meeting.
 - On 2016-01-10 he implemented friends-of-friends clustering.